 Should We Travel To Specific Destinations Against Foreign Office Advice

 In 2020, the introduction of quarantine requirements on return to the UK from certain countries and destinations was accompanied by a change in foreign office guidance, advising against all but essential travel to those destinations.
 This was however advice and was not compulsory at that time, leaving it to the individual to decide what was essential travel for them and whether they would travel anyway and quarantine on return.
 Subsequently, over the winter, travel for leisure purposes became illegal, though it is now clear that this will not apply after 17th May when the UK’s Traffic Light System is introduced and the previously required declaration of your reason for travel being abolished.
 Last year, we established that infection rates in our specific cruising areas in Croatia and Greece remained very low.
 Furthermore, these same destinations were unrestricted for travellers originating from some other countries, hence our decision to stay open for those who still wished to travel, even in those places where the requirement for quarantine on return was introduced.
 This year our policy is that we will stay open where EU and local regulations permit, for those destinations on either the Green or Amber country list.
-We will continue to monitor advice in the coming weeks and update this information accordingly.
+We will continue to monitor regulations advice in the coming weeks and update this information accordingly.
 We will also contact you in good time, should your holiday be affected in any way.

 What Is The Situation With Travel Insurance